All Episodes

 Charlie Wrangell has declared that his home in Washington, D.C. is his primary residence.

-He declared it as a homestead, so he doesn't have to pay taxes there.
+He declared it as a homestead so he doesn't have to pay taxes there.

-Well, right, but he also has primary residence in New York.
+Right, but he also has primary residence in New York.

-It may not be primary, but he he declared his place that he lives in Washington to be homesteaded.
+It may not be primary, but he declared his place that he lives in Washington to be homesteaded.

-Members of Congress do not pay local DC taxes because their official residence is somewhere else.
+Members of Congress do not pay local D.C. taxes because their official residence is somewhere else.

-He's got a he somehow got a homestead exemption in the district club.
+He somehow got a homestead exemption in the district club.

-This guy's got more apartments on a salary of a hundred and sixty grand, and he's got this vacation rental place down in the Dominican Republic where they catch him sleeping in the back of a hammock.
+This guy's got more apartments on a salary of $160,000, and he's got this vacation rental place down in the Dominican Republic where they catch him sleeping in the back of a hammock, which is a very interesting picture.

-Well and Charlie Wrangle could he Charlie Wrangle could probably serve as a consultant to advise Big Three Auto on how to restructure where did you say the Bahamas?
+And Charlie Wrangel could probably serve as a consultant to advise Big Three Auto on how to restructure.

 Cayman.